-How to make meetings (with your client) more effective
+Make meetings (with your client) more effective with this one trick

 As developers we spend a lot of time in meetings.
 Sometimes those meetings are short and productive.
 Sometimes they take ages, and what's even worse, they don't bring any results.

 We've all been there, sitting in a meeting, listening to clients/product owners, who are wondering what they could do, instead of thinking what they really need.
 Those meetings usually turns into endless discussion panels, where people are arguing about the features, competitors, etc. They talk about everything but solutions.